ohbm/ossig/content/elections/index.md

 - first year is *in training*,
 - second year you take the main role.

-### Community Liaison
+### Community Liaison Officer

 Work together with the OS SIG and OHBM community to maximize open-science outreach.

 - Number of positions: 1
 - Duration: 1 year

-### Inclusivity Officer
+### Local Liaison Officer

-Work together with the OS SIG and OHBM community to maximize inclusivity and eliminate exclusionary barriers in open-science and OHBM.
+The Local Liaison Officer is a person residing in/near or having a strong knowledge of the place of the current annual meeting (i.e., in this case, Brisbane).
+The Local Liaison Officer is expected to attend the Brainhack and the annual meeting in person.

 - Number of positions: 1
 - Duration: 1 year